 Each segment moves across the Perceptual Map a little each month.
-In a perfect world your product would be positioned in front of the ideal spot in January, on top of the ideal spot in June and trail the
+In a perfect world your product would be positioned in front of the

 See your Industry Conditions Report for exact information.

 Figure 3.1 Positioning Scores: The dashed outer circle defines the edge of the rough cut.
 It measures 4.0 units from the center of the circle.
 The inner circle defines the edge of the fine cut.
 It measures 2.5 units from the center.
 Segment ideal spots are represented by the black dots.